nick-uk/CircleCI-tests/README.md

 # circleci-tests
 just another pipeline.
 This is my repo for CircleCI tests.

-CircleCI tool is not free of bugs and has no unlimited flexibility but it is still a helpful product.
+CircleCI is not a free tool of bugs and has no unlimited flexibility but it is a very helpful product.

 Pipeline example with aprooval steps: